Update: Surprise billing legislation did not pass in Georgia during the 2018 Legislative Session.

 If you have a surprise billing story, please share that with us here.

 Past Georgia Legislation: Senator Renee Unterman (R-Buford) introduced two pieces of legislation to address surprise medical bills during the 2016 Legislative Session, and she pre-filed Senate Bill 8 in advance of the 2017-2018 Legislative Session.
 Representative Richard Smith (R-Columbus) filed House Bill 71 in January 2017.
 SB 8 passed the full Senate on February 24, 2017 but did not receive a vote from the full House before the end of the 2017 Legislative Session.
 A House study committee chaired by Representative Smith convened throughout 2017 to examine the issue of unexpected out-of-network medical bills, and Georgia Watch provided testimony.

 2018 Georgia Legislation: Representative Richard Smith filed House Bill 678 at the start of the 2018 Session.
-HB 678 is a transparency focused bill, and you can see recent news coverage about the legislation here.
-HB 678 passed the House of Representatives on Monday, February 12, 2018 and now goes to the Senate.
+HB 678 is a transparency focused bill, and you can see news coverage about the legislation here.
+HB 678 passed the House of Representatives on Monday, February 12, 2018 but did not move forward during the 2018 Legislative Session.
 Senator Chuck Hufstetler (R-Rome) filed Senate Bill 359 on January 26, 2018.
-Georgia Watch supports SB 359 because it protects consumers from out-of-network bills in emergencies and establishes an arbitration process that is available to consumers if unexpected out-of-network bills arise during scheduled procedures.
+Georgia Watch supported SB 359 because it would protect consumers from out-of-network bills in emergencies.
 Senate Bill 359 unanimously passed the Senate on February 28, 2018.
 The language of Senate Bill 359 was amended into House Bill 314, but this legislation stalled in the House of Representatives.
 Surprise billing legislation did not pass in Georgia during the 2018 Legislative Session.